 No. 2 LSU baseball loses first SEC game against Mississippi State 10-4

-STARKVILLE - No. 2 LSU began their SEC play with a 10-4 loss to Mississippi State Friday evening.
+STARKVILLE - No. 2 LSU began SEC play with a 10-4 loss to Mississippi State Friday evening.

-LSU (16-3) led 3-2 after the third, but did not score again until the ninth, meaning they could not match a three-run fifth inning and a four-run eighth inning from the Bulldogs.
+LSU (16-3) led 3-2 after the third, but did not score again until the ninth, and could not match a three-run fifth inning and a four-run eighth inning from the Bulldogs.

-Starting pitcher Luke Holman, who was previously 4-0 and did not allow a run so far this season, allowed 5 runs and 10 hits through 4.2 innings pitched.
+Starting pitcher Luke Holman, who was previously 4-0 and did not allow a run so far this season, gave up 5 runs and 10 hits in 4.2 innings pitched.
 He registered three strikeouts.

 The Tigers will continue their series at Starkville Saturday at 4 p.m.